 Galette is a free-form pie or tart that requires no pie dish.
-This one has a layer of cheese mixture, a buttery herb crust, and ripe, bursting-with-flavor tomatoes.
-We love a homemade pie crust, always, but you can use a purchased one for convenience.
+This one has a layer of cheese mixture, a buttery herb crust, and ripe tomatoes bursting with flavor in every bite.
+We always use homemade pie dough, but you can use a purchased one for convenience.

 What is a galette?